Skip to main content

 Keep only “this-week-spend” balances in Crypto Bot (tens to a few hundred TON-equivalent).

-• Series of identical inbound transfers from unrelated individuals (looks like “you’re receiving payments”).
+• Series of similar transfers from or to unrelated individuals with quick full draw-down.

 • IP region mismatch with the card-issuer region.